JA-Hull/Library-reader/README.md

 ## Citations

-If you use this tool, please cite the original methodological context:
+The original tool was used in the following publications methodological context:

 - **Hull, J. A.**, Fusco, R. M., Tan, J., Ochoa, M. A., Hall, A., Wan, X., Loeb, E., & Asokan, A. (2025).